Ask a Local

 Q: What if the Blowhole isn’t “blowing”?

 A: Nature is a fickle mistress, and sadly we have not figured out how to coin-operate it yet.
 Just know that it’s all about wind direction.
-Kiama Blowhole (near lighthouse) is at its “whoosh-iest” in a SE wind, while the Little Blowhole (see Points of Interest section on page 29) likes to show off in a NE wind.
+Kiama Blowhole (near the lighthouse) is at its “whoosh-iest” in a SE wind, while the Little Blowhole likes to show off in a NE wind.

 Q: Any good walks/hikes in the area?

 A: Oh, you’re in for a treat!
 The Kiama Coast Walk extends 22km from Minnamurra to Gerringong.
-It even has its own spread (pg 24-25) in this guide.
-You’ll also find some other great walks on pages 26–27.
+You’ll also find some other great walks here.
+Alternatively download our Kiama Walks Guide here.

 Q: Is Minnamurra Rainforest in Minnamurra?

-A: It’s actually west of Jamberoo (easily signposted from there) at the start of the Minnamurra River, and not in the village of Minnamurra, which is where the river meets the sea.
+A: It’s actually west of Jamberoo (easily signposted from there, with more details here) at the start of the Minnamurra River, and not in the village of Minnamurra, which is where the river meets the sea.

 Q: Does Kiama have a railway station?